Why Hire an ATA-Certified Translator?

 Am I Ready to Take the Exam?

-ATA certification is a mid-career credential for experienced translators.
+ATA certification is a credential for experienced translators.
 Find out if you’re ready and how to prepare for this important milestone.

 Take a Practice Test